 Their primary mentors include the Brentano Quartet, James Dunham, Norman Fischer, and Kenneth Goldsmith, and they have received additional guidance from the St. Lawrence String Quartet, Barry Shiffman, Miguel da Silva, and Alastair Tait.

 The Rolston String Quartet was formed in the summer of 2013 at the Banff Centre for Arts and Creativity's Chamber Music Residency.
 They take their name from Canadian violinist Thomas Rolston, founder and longtime director of the Music and Sound Programs at the Banff Centre.

 Luri Lee plays a Carlo Tononi violin, generously on loan from Shauna Rolston Shaw.
+The Rolston String Quartet performs on the Eugène Ysaÿe quartet of instruments.
+The set was made by Samuel Zygmuntowicz, and is on generous loan from the El Pasito Association.
 The Rolston String Quartet is endorsed by Jargar Strings of Denmark.

 The Rolston String Quartet is represented in the United States by New York-based Sciolino Artist Management.